Cleveland Elementary School shooting (San Diego): Aftermath

 A plaque and flagpole were erected at Cleveland Elementary in memory of the shooting victims.
 The school was closed in 1983, along with a dozen other schools around the city, due to declining enrollment.
 In the ensuing decades, it was leased to several charter and private schools.
 From 2005 to 2017, it housed the Magnolia Science Academy, a public charter middle school serving students in grades 6–8.
 In 2018, the school was demolished to construct a housing development, and the plaque was relocated to the former school's southern edge, at the corner of Lake Atlin Avenue and Lake Angela Drive.

+In the months following the shooting, one of Brenda Spencer's first cellmates, a 17-year-old girl, moved in with Spencer's father, eventually marrying him on March 26, 1980, in Yuma, Arizona.
+They had a daughter together, after which she fled the household and eventually divorced, leaving Wallace Spencer to raise their child alone.
+Wallace Spencer died in February 2016.

-On January 17, 1989, almost ten years after the events at San Diego's Grover Cleveland Elementary, there was another shooting at a school coincidentally named Grover Cleveland Elementary, this one in Stockton, California.
-Five students were killed and thirty were injured.
-Christy Buell, a survivor of the 1979 shooting, said that she was "shocked, saddened, horrified" by the headlines concerning the 1989 shooting.
+On January 17, 1989, almost ten years after the shooting, there was another shooting at a school coincidentally also named Grover Cleveland Elementary, this one in Stockton, California.
+Five students were killed and thirty injured.
+Christy Buell, a survivor of the 1979 shooting, was "shocked, saddened, horrified" by the headlines concerning the 1989 shooting.

 Media

 Song

 Bob Geldof, then the lead singer of the Boomtown Rats, read about the incident when a news story about it came off the telex at WRAS-FM, the campus radio station at Georgia State University in Atlanta.
 He was particularly struck by Spencer's claim that she did it because she did not like Mondays, and began writing a song about it, called "I Don't Like Mondays".
-It was released in July 1979 and was number one for four weeks in the United Kingdom, and was the band's biggest hit in their native Ireland.
+It was released in July 1979, was number one for four weeks in the United Kingdom, and was the band's biggest hit in their native Ireland.

 Although it did not make the Top 40 in the U.S., it still received extensive radio airplay (outside of the San Diego area) despite the Spencer family's efforts to prevent it.
-Geldof has later mentioned that, "[Spencer] wrote to me saying 'she was glad she'd done it because I'd made her famous,' which is not a good thing to live with."
-Spencer disputes ever contacting Geldof.
+Geldof later claimed that "[Spencer] wrote to me saying 'she was glad she'd done it because I'd made her famous,' which is not a good thing to live with", though Spencer denies ever contacting Geldof.

 Films and television

-The 1982 Japanese–American documentary film The Killing of America depicts the incident.
-The 2006 British documentary I Don't Like Mondays also revisits the case.
+The 1981 Japanese–American documentary film The Killing of America includes the incident.
+The 2006 British documentary I Don't Like Mondays is about the case.

-The Lifetime Movies series Killer Kids released an episode "Deadly Compulsion" depicting Spencer's crimes which first aired date in September 3, 2014.

-The Investigation Discovery network portrayed Spencer's crimes in one of the three cases presented in the premiere episode of season 2 on the crime documentary series Deadly Women, titled "Thrill Killers", first air date: October 9, 2008.
+The Investigation Discovery network portrayed Spencer's crimes in one of the three cases presented in the premiere episode of season 2 on the crime documentary series Deadly Women, titled "Thrill Killers", which aired in October 2008.

+The Lifetime Movies series Killer Kids released an episode "Deadly Compulsion" depicting Spencer's crimes, which first aired in September 2014.